ZeeCoder/use-resize-observer/README.md

 You can do one of the following depending on your needs:

-- Use a callback ref, or provide a custom ref conditionally, only when needed.
+- Use the default `ref` RefCallback, or provide a custom ref conditionally, only when needed.
 The hook will not create a ResizeObserver instance up until there's something there to actually observe.
 - Patch the test environment, and make a polyfill available as the ResizeObserver.
   (This assumes you don't already use the polyfilled version, which would switch to the polyfill when no native implementation was available.)